Evolutional stereo microscope

 - *3Using SHR Plan Apo 2x

 World's largest zoom range and highest resolution in the SMZ series

 An innovative optical system known as Perfect Zoom System provides the world's first zoom ratio of 25:1 (zoom range: 0.63x - 15.75x).
 Even with a 1x objective lens, the SMZ25 captures the entire 35mm dish and simultaneously delivers microscopic details.

 Offers the highest zoom ratio thanks to Nikon's Perfect Zoom System

-Nikon's newly developed objective lens series, the SHR Plan Apo series, offers a high resolution of 1100LP/mm (Observed value, using SHR Plan Apo 2x at maximum zoom).
-The new SHR Plan Apo series of lenses deliver brilliant images with true-to-life colors.
+The SHR Plan Apo series objective lens offers a high resolution of 1100LP/mm (observed value, using SHR Plan Apo 2x at maximum zoom), delivering brilliant images with true-to-life colors.